SintraCascaisSesimbra.com

 The best independent guide to Sesimbra

-Contained within this bleak and rugged scenery are some fascinating tourist sights, including a pilgrimage church, a powerful lighthouse and two sets of dinosaur footprints.
+Amidst this bleak and rugged scenery lie several fascinating tourist sights, including a pilgrimage church, a powerful lighthouse and two sets of dinosaur footprints.
 Meandering along the cliff tops are a series of scenic coastal footpaths, and these head north to the deserted beaches of the Costa da Caparica coastline.

 The Cabo Espichel is a fantastic destination to visit if you appreciate nature’s raw beauty, and is an enjoyable excursion from Sesimbra or as part of a day trip from Lisbon.